From Terracotta to Porcelain

 The cabinetmaker Joseph Baumhauer, whose stamp is limited to his first name, creates furniture with simple shapes, embellished with metal, hard stones, finely chiseled bronzes and lacquer panels.
 He is a specialist of the top luxury and court-empowered, and his production is scarce.

 The best Sèvres porcelains are marked with a code corresponding to the year, which today helps dating the furniture they adorn.

 A bureau plat was assembled by Joseph using porcelain dated H for 1760.
 Three other examples of this model are known.
-One of them was sold for € 6.9M including premium by Artcurial on December 13, 2005 from lower estimate of € 800K.
+One of them was sold for € 6.9M by Artcurial on December 13, 2005 from a lower estimate of € 800K.

 This desk 76 x 114 x 58 cm is stamped by Joseph.
 It is in rosewood and amaranth veneer and opens with three drawers on the front.
 It is decorated all around with 24 plaques in Sèvres porcelain decorated with polychrome flowers.
 A third of the plaques bear the letter K for 1763.
 The decoration is completed by gilded bronzes.